Natural Red Brick

 Colour Technical Profile

-In HSL coordinates, Natural Red Brick sits at hue 8°, saturation 45%, and lightness 43%.
-That places it among the warm tones with high saturation, close to the RAL reference RAL 3013.
+Natural Red Brick reads as being among the warm tones with high saturation, close to the RAL reference RAL 3013.
 UK heritage-paint specialists such as Farrow and Ball Exterior Eggshell, Little Greene Masonry Paint, Sandtex 365 offer breathable masonry and eggshell formulations in this colour family - the closest matches available without a bespoke tint.

 The Light Reflectance Value (LRV) calculates to 35.8 using the WCAG relative-luminance formula (0.2126·R + 0.7152·G + 0.0722·B).
 LRV drives two practical outcomes for any exterior: how much solar heat the walls absorb, and whether the colour is compatible with exterior insulation finish systems (EIFS in the US, external wall insulation in the UK).
 At LRV 35.8 you are in the safe range for most cladding and EIFS assemblies, but still absorbing enough solar load that UV-stable pigments and a quality 100% acrylic binder are essential to prevent premature chalking.